Inferno filming locations

 PALAZZO VECCHIO

-We once again see our main characters within the UFFIZI GALLERY and then inside the PALAZZO VECCHIO.
-Indeed, it takes time to leave the gallery building and then to enter the palace across the road with a new-bought ticket and some restrictions.
-Robert and Sienna finally get ourselves into one among the most grandiose spaces not only in Italy, rather in the whole world, known as Salone Dei Cinquecento’.
-The professor sharpens wit to examine ‘The Battle of Marciano’ painting, which reflects the battle dated 1554, once marked the loss of independence for the Republic of Siena.
-The art-and-historical dispute of two is being interrupted by Marta Alvarez, a museum curator of Palazzo Vecchio.
-The new trio takes their way to the next script location, the death-mask of DANTE ALIGHIERI, a genius who once had the same passion for Florence and professor Langdon now has.
+We again see our main characters within the UFFIZI GALLERY and later inside the PALAZZO VECCHIO.
+Indeed, it takes time to leave the gallery building to enter the palace across the road with a newly bought ticket and some restrictions.
+Robert and Sienna finally get themselves into one of the most grandiose spaces not only in Italy but rather in the whole world, known as Salone Dei Cinquecento’.
+The professor sharpens his wit to examine ‘The Battle of Marciano’ painting, which reflects the battle dated 1554, which once marked the loss of independence for the Republic of Siena.
+The art-and-historical dispute between the two is being interrupted by Marta Alvarez, a museum curator of Palazzo Vecchio.
+The new trio makes their way to the next script location, the death mask of DANTE ALIGHIERI, a genius who once had the same passion for Florence as Professor Langdon now has.

 PALAZZO VECCHIO Inferno movie locations

-After an unexpected examination of the videotapes and the ‘burglars’ of the priceless museum item, Robert and Sienna have no much choice but to run away.
-We see their attempt to leave the Palace by means of the main entrance-exit within the ‘Cortile di Michelozzo’, a courtyard which has the same look as at the end of the XV century.
-Passing through the halls of the Palazzo Vecchio, the professor reveals Sienna another secret passage, behind the ‘Armenia’ map, one among the 53 of the kind.
-This room is known as the ‘Hall of Geographical Maps’, the creation of the same Vasari, who had created the corridor across the Arno river and created a number of paintings for the interior of the Salone Dei Cinquecento.
-A few moments later our couple finds themselves above the famous ‘Hall of Five Hundred’ and ‘assist’ the assassin to fall through the ceiling, damaging the precious paintings.
-Robert and Sienna leave the Palace by means of the ‘secret’ door and continue the way along the narrow Via Della Ninna street.
+After an unexpected examination of the videotapes and the ‘burglars’ of the priceless museum item, Robert and Sienna have no choice but to run away.
+We see their attempt to leave the palace using the main entrance/exit within the ‘Cortile di Michelozzo’, a courtyard that has the same look as at the end of the 15th century.
+Passing through the halls of the Palazzo Vecchio, the professor reveals to Sienna another secret passage, behind the ‘Armenia’ map, one among the 53 of the kind.
+This room is known as the ‘Hall of Geographical Maps’, the creation of the same Vasari, who had created the corridor across the Arno River and some paintings for the interior of the Salone Dei Cinquecento.
+A few moments later, our couple finds themselves above the famous ‘Hall of Five Hundred’ and ‘assists’ the assassin to fall through the ceiling, damaging the precious paintings.
+Robert and Sienna leave the palace employing the ‘secret’ door and continue their way along the narrow Via Della Ninna street.

 ‘Hall of Geographical Maps’, Palazzo Vecchio